Seculert: History

-On January 31, 2017, Seculert was acquired by Radware, a company based out of Mahwah, New Jersey, US.
+On January 31, 2017, Seculert was acquired by Radware, a company based out of Mahwah, New Jersey.

 Notable alerts

 In January 2012, Seculert discovered that Ramnit started targeting Facebook accounts with considerable success, stealing over 45,000 Facebook login credentials worldwide, mostly from people in the UK and France.

 In March 2012, Seculert reported that Kelihos botnet, which was distributed as a Facebook worm, was still active and spreading.

 In July 2012, Seculert, in conjunction with Kaspersky Lab, uncovered an ongoing cyber espionage campaign targeting Iran and other Middle Eastern countries dubbed Mahdi (malware).

 In August 2012, Seculert, Kaspersky Lab and Symantec revealed the discovery of Shamoon, a sophisticated malware that attacked Qatar's natural gas firm, Rasgas and the Saudi Arabian Oil Company, ARAMCO.

 In December 2012, Seculert uncovered Dexter, a new malware that steals payment card data from point-of-sale terminals used by stores, hotels, and other businesses.
 Most of the victim businesses were English-speaking, with 42 percent based in North America, and 19 percent in the U.K. Dexter infected systems running a variety of different versions of Windows, including XP, Home Server, Server 2003, and Windows 7.

 In January 2013, Kaspersky Labs (KL) revealed a cyber espionage operation dubbed Red October.
 The next day, Seculert identified a special folder used by the attackers for an additional attack vector.
 In this vector, the attackers sent an email with an embedded link to a specially crafted PHP web page.
 This webpage exploited a vulnerability in Java, and in the background downloaded and executed the malware automatically.

 In January 2014, the Seculert Research Lab identified a new targeted attack that used Xtreme RAT.
 This attack used spear phishing emails to target Israeli organizations and deploy the piece of advanced malware.
 To date, 15 machines have been compromised including ones belonging to the Israeli Civil Administration.

 In April 2014, the Dyre Wolf malware campaign made headlines as a banking trojan that bypassed 2 factor authentication in order to steal over $1 million from corporate bank accounts.